Sanim16/terraform-eks/README.md

-# Deploy AWS EKS using Terraform along with VPC
+# Deploy AWS EKS using Terraform

 >This is a Terraform project that deploys an EKS cluster along with a VPC, KMS(for encryption) and S3 & Dynamodb for backend management.